Sumatra Slim Belly Tonic (Nighttime Metabolism)

 The Vicious Cycle: Poor Sleep, Stress, and Belly Fat

-Poor Sleep → Elevated Cortisol & Hormonal Imbalance → Increased Belly Fat Storage & Cravings → More Stress & Worse Sleep
+Poor Sleep → Elevated Cortisol & Hormonal Imbalance → Increased Belly Fat & Cravings → More Stress & Worse Sleep

 Breaking this cycle requires addressing both sleep quality and the underlying metabolic processes.

-Part 2: A Holistic Approach to Nighttime Metabolic Support
+A Holistic Approach to Nighttime Metabolic Support

 1. Supporting the Transition to Rest